-Prereq: Credit or enrollment in AN S 331.
+Prereg: Credit or enrollment in AN S 331.

-Comparative reproductive anatomy with emphasis on the physiology of normal reproductive function; ways to control and improve reproduction; principles of semen collection and artificial insemination; pregnancy testing; selected laboratory exercises with written report.
+Comparative reproductive anatomy with emphasis on the physiology of normal reproductive function; ways to control and improve reproduction; principles of semen collection and artificial insemination; pregnancy testing.

 AN S 332E: Laboratory Methods in Animal Reproduction: Equine (0-2) Cr.
 1. S.